graninas/automatic-whitebox-testing-showcase/README.md

   pure count
 ```

 Here, the conn value is used twice, and there is no any limitations to pass it across the scenarios.
-It's type is an abstraction over the native one:
+Its type is an abstraction over the native one:

 ```haskell
 data Connection